standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ### Prerequisite

-This guide assumes you installed the software as documented in [CIMPL SetUp and Installation](cimplInstall.md), and have at least reviewed the [Hello World](cimpl6Tutorial_helloWorld.md), and [CIMPL In-Depth](cimpl6Tutorial_detail.md) tutorials.
+This guide assumes you installed the software as documented in [CIMPL Setup and Installation](cimplInstall.md), and have at least reviewed the [Hello World](cimpl6Tutorial_helloWorld.md), and [CIMPL In-Depth](cimpl6Tutorial_detail.md) tutorials.
 If you already have installed SHR-CLI, make sure you have the latest version installed.

 ***